 This study is a Phase 1/2 clinical trial that will assess the safety and efficacy of enriched gene-corrected hematopoietic stem cells isolated from patients affected with cystinosis.
 (Investigational Product: CTNS-RD-04)

-Phase 1/2 Study to Determine Safety and Efficacy of Transplantation w/ Autologous Human CD34+ Cells From Mobilized Peripheral Blood Stem Cells of Patients With Cystinosis Modified by Ex Vivo Transduction Using pCCL-CTNS Lentiviral Vector
+A Phase 1/2 Study to Determine Safety and Efficacy of Transplantation With Autologous Human CD34+ Hematopoietic Stem Cells (HSC) From Mobilized Peripheral Blood Stem Cells (PBSC) of Patients With Cystinosis Modified by Ex Vivo Transduction Using pCCL-CTNS or pCDY.EFS.CTNS.T260I Lentiviral Vector

 Lysosomal Storage Diseases Cystinosis CTNS-RD-04 CTNS-RD-04 Gene Therapy